wirrunna/CamillaDSP-an-implemantation/README.md

 This Prt Sc shows the CDSP File tab.
 The "_" at the beginning of the config names is to identify them for the remote to select.
 ![alt text](<Images/10.1 screen CamillaDSP Files tab.jpg>)

 The Pipeline is where the signal flow is configured.
 Here are some prt sc of some pipeline plots.
+EQ filters for each driver can be grouped so the pipeline will be easier to understand when "collapsed".
+Hovering the cursor or touching a collapsed group will display the names of the filters in a popup.
+REW will generate up to 19 IIR filters when performing the EQ process.

 This Prt Sc shows the Streamer input Pipeline.
 ![alt text](<Images/10.1 screen streamer pipeline.jpg>)